dotnet/docs-maui/docs/user-interface/handlers/create.md

 - A file, from the device's video library.

 > [!IMPORTANT]
 > The Windows App SDK v1.2 includes a control to play video.
 However, .NET MAUI currently uses an earlier of the Windows App SDK.
-Therefore, the Windows App SDK v1.2 must be added to your .NET MAUI app project, with the NuGet package manager, if you want to play video on Windows.
+Therefore, the Windows App SDK v1.2 must be added to your .NET MAUI app project with the NuGet package manager, if you want to play video on Windows.

 Video controls require *transport controls*, which are buttons for playing and pausing the video, and a positioning bar that shows the progress through the video and allows the user to move quickly to a different location.
 The `Video` control can either use the transport controls and positioning bar provided by the platform, or you can supply custom transport controls and a positioning bar.
 The following screenshots show the control on iOS, with and without custom transport controls: